Welcome to CLARREO Pathfinder

 CPF will use scans of the Sun and other detailed calibration measurements to achieve unprecedented accuracy that will be 5-10 times better than existing sensors.

-CPF will demonstrate how to transfer its high accuracy, which will be tied to international standards, to other Earth-viewing sensors.
+Other instruments need a high accuracy reference to collectively provide more accurate and consistent measurements of Earth.
+CPF will demonstrate how to transfer its high accuracy, which will be tied to international standards, to other Earth-viewing sensors, increasing the value of existing satellite assets.

 CPF will improve the Moon as a calibration standard.